m1gwings/summaries/an2dl/introduction-to-ffnn.md

 $$
 t_i|x_i \sim \text{Be}(\text{FFNN}(x_i|\theta^*)).
 $$
-Observe that the expression above is well define if the FFNN has a single neuron in output with sigmoid activation.
+Observe that the expression above is well defined if the FFNN has a single neuron in output with sigmoid activation.

 In this case:
 $$